Medically Reviewed by Dr. Mohammed Saeed, MD.

 Assessment and Diagnosis

 Any substance use disorder (addiction) diagnosis begins with an assessment.
 Regardless of whether you visit a treatment center or individual addiction recovery specialist, a proper assessment will include a series of health screenings, both mental and physical.
-Based upon these screenings, your provider will give you a diagnosis related to your substance use and maybe co-existing conditions like depression, anxiety or PTSD.
+Based upon these screenings, your provider will give you a diagnosis related to your substance use and maybe co-existing conditions like depression, anxiety, or PTSD.

 The Diagnostic and Statistical Manual of Mental Disorders: Fifth Edition (DSM-5) is used by most mental health and addiction recovery professionals to diagnose addiction and related conditions.
-First, patients receive different screenings which provide the information needed to diagnose conditions in terms of the descriptions outlined in the DSM-5.
+First, patients receive different screenings that provide the information needed to diagnose conditions in terms of the descriptions outlined in the DSM-5.
 For information on the DSM-5, visit the American Psychiatric Association, which offers further details and a history of the manual.